FORSYTE

 Licence scope, duration, and device policy.

-Unless otherwise stated at the point of sale, a FORSYTE Lite Plus licence lasts 5 years from first successful activation on the bound device.
+Unless otherwise stated at the point of sale, a FORSYTE Lite or FORSYTE Plus licence lasts 5 years from first successful activation on the bound device.

 Yes.
-Lite Plus licences are intended for one device activation unless otherwise stated.
+FORSYTE licences are intended for one device activation unless otherwise stated.
 Transfer, reassignment, and reset terms are set out in the legal documentation.